 School Vehicle Use

 The transportation of students in a pupil transportation vehicle is governed by the rules of the Nebraska Department of Education and the district’s safe pupil transportation plan or safety and security plan.
 School district employees, board members, and other elected or appointed school district officials who are not transporting children are authorized to use a school district vehicle to travel to a designated location or to their home when the primary purpose of the travel serves a school district purpose.
-Staff should refer to Board Policy 4060 for information on the use of school vehicles.
+Staff should refer to the board policy regarding the use of school vehicles.

 Security